BREAK and CONTINUE in Loops

 // This will display numbers from 1 to 4 and then stop

-In this example, the loop will terminate when the value of i reaches 5, and no further iterations will be performed.
+In this example, the loop will terminate when the value of i

 CONTINUE

-The CONTINUE keyword is used to skip the current iteration of a loop and move to the next one without breaking out of the loop completely.
-Once the CONTINUE statement is encountered, the program will stop the current iteration and start the next iteration of the loop immediately.
+keyword is used to skip the current iteration of a loop and move to the next one without breaking out of the loop completely.
+Once the CONTINUE

-Here's an example of using CONTINUE:
+Here's an example of using CONTINUE

 REPEAT 10 TIMES {